Selling a vehicle

 Changing the price on a vehicle listing

-You can change your item's price on vehicle listings with a reserve price in some categories.
-However, you can only change it in these Motors categories: Cars & Trucks, Motorcycles, Other Vehicles, and Powersports.
+You can change your item’s price on vehicle listings with a reserve price in some categories.
+However, you can only change it in the following Motors categories: Cars & Trucks, Motorcycles, Other Vehicles & Trailers, and Powersports.

 Why revise your price?